 Configure FirewallD Settings¶

-The firewalld is built on the idea of zones.
+First we will need to configure the firewalld daemon.
+The firewall daemon is built on the idea of zones.
 We will consider our lan as an internal zone and our public wan as external zone.
-These predefined names need to be specified in the network configuration scripts.
+These predefined names need to be specified in the network configuration.

 We are using the predefined zone names to ease NAT-ting as external zone has the masquerade attribute required for successful NAT already configured.

-Open /etc/sysconfig/network-scripts/ifcfg-ens32 and add the ZONE=external line.
+Open /etc/NetworkManager/system-connections/ens160.nmconnection and add the zone=external line.
 The following screenshot shows the edited contents.

-Open /etc/sysconfig/network-scripts/ifcfg-ens33 and add the ZONE=internal line.
+Open /etc/NetworkManager/system-connections/ens192.nmconnection and add the zone=internal line.
 The following screenshot shows the edited contents.